dslik/red-jellies/final-project/final-project-report.md

 * Temperature Sensor: A I2C high-precision temperature sensor used to measure the temperature.
 Since the entire system is off 99% of the time, the temperature rise of the power and microprocessor subsystem does not affect readings.
 * ADC I/O: Two ADC channels used to measure the inductive power charging rail and the super capacitor power storage rail
 * SWD I/O: A debug port used for programming and testing
-* UART I/O: A debug port used for testing
+* UART I/O: A serial debug port used for testing
 * RGB Smart LED: A smart LED used to indicate sensor status and to transfer the sensor serial number and stored data

+The following microprocessor peripherals are used: 2x ADC, I2C, SPI, UART, GPIO to smart LED, and the SWD debug.

 ![image](https://user-images.githubusercontent.com/5757591/149612875-07ddd5e6-81d5-46aa-b4a8-495df4d1ac63.png)